demuxed/2021.demuxed.com/README.md

 # Demuxed 2021

-There will be a Demuxed in 2021, it'll be hybrid.
+There will be a Demuxed in 2021, it'll be online.

 This is the website for it.